jrpat/hoot/README.md

 olleH
 ```

 This is a big part of what makes hoot so powerful.
-Unlike say, Jinja, which requires writing custom filters or extensions, you can write Tcl code directly inside your text.
+Unlike say, Jinja,
+which requires writing custom filters or extensions, you can write Tcl
+code directly inside your text.

 #### Silencing Commands

-Sometimes we want to run a command, but we don't want its output included in our text.
-For these situations, you can prepend the command's name with a `.`.
+Sometimes we want to run a command, but we don't want its output
+included in our text.
+For these situations, we can prepend the
+command's name with a `.`.
 For example:

 ```text
 $[set name "Sam"]